-- (a) Both of the existing principal structures are located on an adjacent lot to the proposed principal structure. - (b) Both of the existing principal structures are located within 250 feet of the proposed principal structure and are the closest structure. - (c) Both of the existing principal structures are located less than 75 feet from the ordinary high-water mark. - (d) The average setback shall not be reduced to less than 35 feet from the ordinary high-water mark of any navigable water. - (e) Note: § 59.692(1d)(a), Wis.
-Stats., requires counties to adopt the standards consistent with § 338-32B(1) for reducing the shoreland setback. - (2) Functional appurtenances that are accessory structures such as open porches or decks, that are attached to the proposed principal structure and proposed at time of permit application, must comply with the reduced principal structure setback but shall not be used in the calculation of the reduced principal structure setback. - C. In addition to the shoreland setback standards in Subsections A and B above, buildings and structures shall comply with the following setback standards. - (1) Side yard: twelve-foot minimum for lots at least 85 feet wide. - (2) Side yard: ten-foot minimum for lots less than 85 feet wide. - (3) Street yard: twenty-five-foot minimum. - (4) Walkways no more than 36 inches wide and driveways shall be exempt from 338-32.C.
+- (b) Both of the existing principal structures are located within 250 feet of the proposed principal structure and are the closest structure. - (c) Both of the existing principal structures are located less than 75 feet from the ordinary high-water mark. - (d) The average setback shall not be reduced to less than 35 feet from the ordinary high-water mark of any navigable water. - (e) Note: § 59.692(1d)(a), Wis.
+Stats., requires counties to adopt the standards consistent with § 338-32B(1) for reducing the shoreland setback. - (2) Functional appurtenances that are accessory structures such as open porches or decks, that are attached to the proposed principal structure and proposed at time of permit application, must comply with the reduced principal structure setback but shall not be used in the calculation of the reduced principal structure setback. - C. In addition to the shoreland setback standards in Subsections A and B above, buildings and structures-shall comply with the following setback standards. - (1) Side yard: twelve-foot minimum for lots at least 85 feet wide. - (2) Side yard: ten-foot minimum for lots less than 85 feet wide. - (3) Street yard: twenty-five-foot minimum. - (4) Walkways no more than 36 inches wide and driveways shall be exempt from 338-32.C.
 (1) through (3).
-This does not exempt these structures from 338-32 A. or B., or other standards of this chapter. - D. In addition to the shoreland setback standard in Subsections A and B above, fences shall comply with the following: - (1) All fences, no greater than eight feet in height, may be allowed along any lot line excluding the street right-of-way line and the side lot lines within the street-yard setback. - (2) Open style fences (greater than 50% open space), no greater than four feet in height, may be allowed along the street right-of-way line and alongside lot lines within the street-yard setback. - E. In addition to the shoreland setback standard in Subsections A and B above, retaining walls shall comply with the following: - (1) Retaining and decorative/landscape walls may be allowed in the street-yard, side-yard and rear-yard with a minimum zero setback.

-F. In addition to the shoreland setback standard in Subsection A and B above, roof overhangs may project no more than 12 inches into a required side and/or street setback.
+This does not exempt these structures from 338-32 A. or other standards of this chapter. - D. In addition to the shoreland setback standard in Subsections A and B above, fences shall comply with the following: - (1) All fences, no greater than eight feet in height, may be allowed along any lot line excluding the street right-of-way line and the side lot lines within the street-yard setback. - (2) Open style fences (greater than 50% open space), no greater than four feet in height, may be allowed along the street right-of-way line and alongside lot lines within the street-yard setback. - E. In addition to the shoreland setback standard in Subsections A and B above, retaining walls shall comply with the following: - (1) Retaining and decorative/landscape walls may be allowed in the street-yard, side-yard and rearyard with a minimum zero setback. - F. In addition to the shoreland setback standard in Subsection A and B above, roof overhangs may project no more than 12 inches into a required side and/or street setback.
+No projections are allowed into the setback as required in Subsection A.